TransMac

 and select "Copy to")

-NOTE: For copying large files it is best to use the "Copy to"
+NOTE: To copy large files it is best to use the "Copy to"

 Copying files from the PC to a Mac volume: